Nathandona/genie/README.md

-# FrontGenie Monorepo
+# Genie Monorepo

-This repository houses the FrontGenie platform as a Turborepo workspace.
+This repository houses the Genie platform as a Turborepo workspace.
 It follows the architecture and roadmap described in `.notes/`.

 ## Workspaces